 While not entirely unsympathetic, on the surface Kilpatrick's character nevertheless revives some stereotypes sadly common for the film's era.

 TOGETHER BROTHERS might be guilty of a few cliches here and there, but the originality elsewhere outweighs them.
 Another film that fell through the cracks and may not leave a good first impression, but....look again.
 Graham directly mostly for television (GET CHRISTIE LOVE!), but his other features include CRY FOR ME, BILLY and WHERE THE LILIES BLOOM.

-On the subject of Kilpatrick's character: it must be said that the filmmakers' point is that it was very public humiliation at the hands of someone admired by all drove him to commit the act that makes him seem like such an uncomfortable stereotype.
-Given those circumstances, this seems considerably more progressive than (say) THEY ONLY KILL THEIR MASTERS and even the much later BASIC INSTINCT.
+On the subject of Kilpatrick's character: the filmmakers' point is that it was a very public humiliation at the hands of someone admired by all that drove him to commit the act that some will argue makes him seem like an uncomfortable stereotype.
+Given those circumstances, this seems considerably more progressive than (say) the era's THEY ONLY KILL THEIR MASTERS and even the much later BASIC INSTINCT.